joshbegley/nyt-latest/README.md

 `Elena Kagan and Amy Coney Barrett, the first justices to appear before lawmakers since 2019, are requesting millions of dollars to address security concerns amid rising threats.`\
 https://www.nytimes.com/2026/07/14/us/politics/supreme-court-congress-testimony-security.html

-**Blanche Was a Driving Force in Retribution Campaign, Emails Show**\
+**‘I Am Frustrated’: Emails Show Blanche’s Role in Trump’s Retribution Campaign**\
-`The cooperation of Todd Blanche in President Trump’s retribution against enemies will be a flashpoint in his confirmation hearing to be attorney general on Wednesday.`\
+`The cooperation of Todd Blanche will be a flashpoint in his confirmation hearing to be attorney general on Wednesday.`\
 https://www.nytimes.com/2026/07/14/us/politics/todd-blanche-trump-enemies-emails.html

 **In ‘The Westies,’ Chris Brancato Expands His ‘Scumbag Universe’ (Again)**\